tarwn/lessthandot-hugo/blogs/content/posts/2012-09-04-plan-cache-effects-when-dropping.md

 Once trace flag 8666 is enabled, we can dig deep into dm\_exec\_cached\_plans and dm\_exec\_query\_plan while using XMLNAMESPACES to reference the field, wszStatName.
 The plan from the query we ran earlier in listing 1.2 should be in the cache.
 This can be verified by running the following query that uses the wszStatName Field Name to examine the statistics the plans referenced.

-<pre>;WITH XMLNAMESPACES ('http://schemas.microsoft.com/sqlserver/2004/07/showplan' as showplan)
+sql
-SELECT qt.text AS SQLCommand,
+;WITH XMLNAMESPACES ('http://schemas.microsoft.com/sqlserver/2004/07/showplan' as showplan) SELECT qt.text AS SQLCommand,
       qp.query_plan,
       Stat.ref.value('@FieldValue','NVarChar(500)') AS StatsName